ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Since `ss3sim` has been tested specifically with SS3 Version 3.24O, we provide archived copies of this version at <http://bit.ly/ss3v324o>.

-## Setting up the SS model configurations
+## Setting up the SS3 model configurations

-Many existing SS model configurations can be used with `ss3sim` following minimal modifications (Text S1).
+Many existing SS3 model configurations can be used with `ss3sim` following minimal modifications (Text S1).
 `ss3sim` also comes with built-in pre-modified SS3 model setups that represent three general life histories: